effektif/user-docs/docs/chapters/process-builder/actions.rst

    Drag the rounded rectangle symbol to an empty place

-Drop it where you want to create the next user task.
+Drop the symbol where you want to create the next user task.
-When you release the mouse, the new user task and the transition will be created where you dropped it.
+Release the mouse button to create new user task where you dropped it, with a transition from the previous action.

 .. figure:: /_static/images/create.next.user.task.3.png

    Adding the next user task and its transition at the same time

-Alternatively, just click the small user task icon |task-symbol| to create a new user task, and a transition, in the default location.
+Alternatively, just click the user task icon |task-symbol| to create a new user task in the default location, with a transition.

 Control flow elements
 `````````````````````

-Control flow elements like events and gateways are also part of the diagram, but unlike actions, control flow elements don't represent something that should happen.
+Control flow elements like events and gateways are also part of the diagram,
+but unlike actions, control flow elements don’t represent something that should happen.
-Events and gateways are used to specify the flow between the actions.
+Instead, you use events and gateways to specify the flow between the actions.